collective/collective.developermanual/source/serving/webdav.rst

 based on the value of the ``Content-Type`` header, if available.

-The default implementation of ``IRawWriteFile`` for Dexterity objects assumes the input is an RFC 2822 style message document.
+The default implementation of ``IRawWriteFile`` for Dexterity objects assumes the input is an :RFC:`2822` style message document.
 It will read header values and use them to set fields on the object or in behaviours, and similarly read the body and update the corresponding primary field.